Alfons0329/afhwu0329.github.io/docs/univ_notes/network_security/network_security.md

 ![Screenshot](PGPworkflow.png)
 ![Screenshot](PGPworkflow2.png)
 #### PGP Authencation
-* RSA ensures that the message will not be changed in transmission due to its power of encryption
+* RSA ensures that only the mail sender signed with the digital sender, encrypt w his/her private key, can be decrypted with his/her public key, thus ensures the identity.
 * SHA ensures that no one can generated the message with the same hash code
 #### PGP Confidentiality
 * 64bits CFB is used, using the block cipher , symmetric encryption.
-* In PGP, each symmetric key is used only once.
+* In PGP, each symmetric key is used only once.(The session key is bound with the message and transmitted.)
-* Encrypt with the receiver's public key.
+* Encrypt the sesion key with the receiver's public key.
 #### PGP Compression
 * PGP compresses the msg after signature but before encryption.
 * If sign after the compression, then the version of compression will be constrained since different compression leads to different encoding thus different hash result even with the same source data.